What is Task Manager?

 The Cache Panel of the iMac Task Manager displays end-to-end information about the Cache memory.
 How much cache is utilized, how much the local networks and devices have used cache, including the total information about uploading and retrieval of the data on the cache or from the cache respectively.

 How to Open Task Manager on Mac?

-If you are a regular user of the Mac Operating System, it is most probably possible that you have knowledge about the Mac Task Manager (also called Activity Monitor) and how to open Task Manager in Mac.
+If you are a regular user of the Mac Operating System, it is most probably possible that you know the Mac Task Manager (also called Activity Monitor) and how to open Task Manager in Mac.

 - Firstly you have to open the Spotlight Option.
 This can be done by pressing ⌘ the + Space button.

 - Now type “Activity Monitor” on the bar given.